 A good trial dog, as well as an excellent personal shooting retriever, needs to possess a good nose, wide range, a soft mouth and remain under complete control of the handler.
 A dog on the line of a trial must be rock steady and absolutely quiet.
 Should a dog as much as whine, move in off the line or require a verbal reminder of such manners, he is promptly eliminated.

 The amazement to many is how calm these dogs are on the line in the company of strangers and other dogs; remain under the pressure of constant gunfire and multiple game falls; distinguish between wounded and live game on a retrieve and yet remain absolutely quiet and steady until sent.
 When sent they run with the speed, drive and style equal to any exceptional retriever.

-The open-stake is the most important because to earn the title of field trial champion in Britain, a retriever must win both a 12-dog and a 24-dog open stake.
+The open is the most important because to earn the title of field trial champion in Britain, a retriever must win both a 12-dog and a 24-dog open.
 Awards include a first through fourth place, plus certificates of merit may be awarded by judges for outstanding performances.
 An International Field Champion title is a retriever that has earned the title of FTCh in both Britain and Ireland.
-A Field Trial Winner (FTW) is a retriever who has placed first in a novice trial under kennel club rules.
+A Field Trial Winner (FTW) is a retriever who has first in a novice trial or open field trial under kennel club rules.